openefsa/foodex2-sca-backend/README.md

 	<img src="http://www.efsa.europa.eu/profiles/efsa/themes/responsive_efsa/logo.png" alt="European Food Safety Authority"/>
 </p>

-## FoodEx2 Smart Coding Application - back-end
+## FoodEx2 Smart Coding Application (back-end)
 The FoodEx2 Smart Coding Application is designed and developed internally in the European Food Safety Authority (DATA and AMU units).
-This project aim to simplify the FoodEx2 coding process of food starting from a given free text description.
-More specifically this is possible thanks to the creation and hence the usage of FoodEx2 dedicated text classification models trained on historycal data.
-Please note that this project exposes the functionality provided by the models through APIs.
+This project aims to simplify the FoodEx2 coding process of food starting from a given free text description.
+More specifically this is possible thanks to the use of FoodEx2 dedicated text classification models trained on historycal data.
+Please note that the various model functionalities are exposed through APIs.

 <p align="center">
     <img src="src/icons/FE2_POSI.jpg" alt="FoodEx2_SCA"/>